 - several comma-separated conditions — commas are interpreted as an AND statement (all conditions should be met), e.g. “ident=*pass*,duration>40”:

 The color scheme used for the log records intends to drag your attention to events in order of importance: red ones require immediate attention (errors, failures); yellow ones usually refer to updates, changes, sending messages; green ones report successes, and grey ones signify correct termination or closing.

-The ways you will use toolbox are plenty and diverse that is why we tried to make it flexible.
+The ways you will use the Toolbox are plenty and diverse that is why we tried to make it flexible.

-Gear button on the top right opens global settings which currently include the refresh frequency for the real-time mode and the number of lines shown in each of the two tables on the main screen (1000 by default; reduce on slow browsers).
+Gear button on the top right opens global settings which allow specifying the number of lines shown in each of the two tables on the main screen (1000 by default; reduce on slow browsers).